Fit and proper for better governance

 On the procedural side, the ECB has introduced a number of support documents for banks.
 One example is the introduction of a standardised fit and proper questionnaire, which helps achieve greater consistency in applications across countries.

-Although the tools and measures used and adopted so far have enabled significant progress towards achieving a level playing field for fit and proper assessments throughout the SSM countries, ECB Banking Supervision would welcome a more harmonised implementation of CRD IV.
+Although the tools and measures used and adopted so far have enabled significant progress towards achieving a level playing field for fit and proper assessments throughout the SSM countries, ECB Banking Supervision would welcome a more harmonised implementation of CRD.
 The same rules should be implemented in the same way throughout Europe to ensure that management bodies are assessed equally and the complexity of fit and proper assessments is indeed reduced.
 This would enable supervisors to focus more closely on more material elements of fit and proper assessments and ultimately strengthen the governance of European banks.